Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Getting your heart to work at the right pace means you’ll develop better aerobic endurance.
+Getting your heart to work at the right pace is important.
+It means you’ll develop better aerobic endurance.
 This happens because your heart gets stronger and more efficient from the challenge.
 A stronger heart can pump more oxygen to your muscles.
-Then you don’t tire as quickly during your hobbies, sports, or daily activities.
+Then you don’t get tired as quickly when doing hobbies, sports, or daily activities.

 Listening to your body is the best way to decide if an exercise pace is right for you.
-If you do too much, you’ll tire too quickly or get hurt.
+If you do too much, you’ll get tired too quickly or get hurt.
 If you do too little, you won’t get the health rewards you want.

 When you exercise, you should keep your heart rate within a safe range.
 This is called your target heart rate range.
 Your heart rate is measured by taking your pulse.
-(If you don’t know how to take your pulse, ask your health care provider to show you how.)
-Take your pulse regularly as you exercise to be sure you’re within your target heart rate range.
-When you exercise at the right heart rate, you burn calories and strengthen your heart safely.
+(If you don’t know how to take your pulse, ask your healthcare provider to show you how.)
+Take your pulse often as you exercise.
+This helps to make sure you’re within your target heart rate range.
+When you exercise at the right heart rate, you will get the most out of your exercise safely.

 Your target heart rate is based on your age and health.
-So first ask your health care provider how much exercise is safe for you.
-If you’re healthy, you can use the chart at right to find your target heart rate range.
+It is important to ask your healthcare provider how much exercise is safe for you.
+If you’re healthy, you can use the chart to find your target heart rate range.
 If your heart rate goes too high, slow down until you’re back in your range.

 Copyright © 2015 Baylor Scott & White Health.
 All Rights Reserved. |